From the illustration description in Son of Prometheus:

 Available in 4 highly limited Editions:

-1 Original pen and ink freehand illustration with gold details by Sasha Chaitow on Saunders Waterford rough Watercolour paper, 31×41 cm as reprinted in Son of Prometheus: The Life and Work of Joséphin Péladan; Signed by the artist.
+1 Original pen and ink freehand illustration in black and white with gold details (SOLD) by Sasha Chaitow on Saunders Waterford rough Watercolour paper, 31×41 cm as reprinted in Son of Prometheus: The Life and Work of Joséphin Péladan; Sigilized by the artist.

 Only 1 print dichromatically hand-colored (red + gold) in antique, drawing, and calligraphy inks by Sasha Chaitow on smooth watercolour paper, c.30×42 cm.
 Signed, numbered*, dated by the artist.

-3 black and white prints on smooth watercolour paper, c.30×42 cm.
-Signed, numbered, dated by the artist.
+3 black and white prints with gold details on smooth watercolour paper, c.30×42 cm.
+Signed, numbered*, dated by the artist.